-Normally A3s aren't used for formal decision-making e.g. at Cabinet.
+Normally A3s aren't used for formal decision-making e.g. at Council meetings.
 But we've seen them best used in the following circumstances:

-- To support a discussion on a complex issue amongst Ministers, Board members or senior officials.
-Cabinet Strategy Committee uses this approach.
-As do many Ministers in their "chew" sessions with officials. - To present the conclusions of some data analysis, research or an evaluation, and its potential implications.
+- To support a discussion on a complex issue amongst Councillors in committee, working groups, project teams or your senior leadership teams.
+They can be particularly useful in strategy sessions. - To present the conclusions of some data analysis, research or an evaluation, and its potential implications.
 Typically, this is at an early stage of a policy process, and is attempting to challenge existing thinking and set a programme for future work. - As regular performance reports both on a project or initiative or as regular agency reporting.
 A3s allow for a simple dashboard of indicators, and then more detailed commentary if targets have not been met.
 Users will get familiar with the layout and information contained if they see it regularly.

-Some Ministers hate A3s
+Some people will hate A3s!

-We know of a number of Ministers who don't like A3s and prefer traditional, tightly written papers.
-That's fine, you do have to take into account the preferences of your key customer.
+We know some people will prefer traditional, tightly written papers.
+That's fine, you do have to take into account the preferences of your key customers.